doctrine/doctrine-website/source/blog/2024-10-14-doctrine-core-team-meetup-2024.md

-If you have used `setFirstResult()` and `setMaxResults()` with DQL queries then up until 2.20.x of Doctrine, each combination of first result and max results lead to their own DQL quer parsing cache entry.
+If you have used `setFirstResult()` and `setMaxResults()` with DQL queries then up until 2.20.x of Doctrine, each combination of first result and max results lead to their own DQL query parsing cache entry.
 This could easily balloon the query cache size out of control.

 Starting with 2.20, the DQL parser is now running in a two-step process, where